 Grated cheddar cheese

-Naan bread, ready pizza crust, bread of choice toasted, or crackers of choice
+Naan bread, ready pizza crust, the bread of choice toasted, or crackers of choice

 Heat the oil in a wide pan and add the cumin seeds.
 They will begin to crackle in about 10 seconds, add the garlic and sauté till browned.
 Add the onion and continue to sauté till the onions begin to turn golden.
 You do not want them to brown completely.

 Add the grated paneer, cilantro and lemon juice and mix in well.
 Cook the paneer for 5 minutes till heated through and soft.
-Taste and adjust salt (note the cheddar is usually very salty so keep that in mind), spice and chili.
-You can set the paneer spice mix aside till needed, in The fridge if keeping overnight.
+Taste and adjust salt (note the cheddar is usually very salty so keep that in mind), spice and chilli.
+You can set the paneer spice mix aside till needed, in ihe fridge if kept overnight.